Dance in Thailand: Cambodia

 Author and ballet practitioner Prumsodun Ok wrote:

 "Scholars such as Paul Cravath believe the Churning of the Ocean of Milk, as carved onto the walls of Angkor Wat, is an actual depiction of khaol, or male masked dance.
 He believes the performance was enacted during coronation ceremonies to assert the king’s role as the central force presiding over the kingdom and the cosmos it represented, whose harmonious control of these forces produced the apsara, celestial dancers, themselves.
 Cravath notes that Thai dance experts believe this ritual was introduced to Thailand by way of Khmer artists, where it was known as the len dukdamban and performed as late as the reign of King Chulalongkorn (1868 – 1911).”

-A French historian working for Prince of Songkla University (Thailand) in the early 1900s noted:

-From the close of the eighteenth century and through the nineteenth century, a number of Khmer pages, classical women dancers, and musicians studied with Thai Ajarn (masters or teachers) in Cambodia.
-The presence of these Thai elite in Cambodia contributed to the development of strong Thai cultural influence among the Khmer upper classes.
-Moreover, some members of the Khmer royal family went to the Thai court and developed close relations with well-educated Thai nobility, as well as several court poets.
-Such cultural links were so powerful that, in some fields, one might use the term Siamization in referring to the processes of cultural absorption at the Khmer court at that time.

 In 1958, King Norodom Sihanouk shared the following with Malcolm MacDonald:

 “King Sihanouk propounded to me a theory about the dancers costumes.
 He told me that in the court of the ancient Khmer empire dancers were lightly clad, like the half-naked apsaras.…Then the dancers were forgotten when the court fled Angkor, in their private quarters, so they fell in the hands of the Thais who took them with other splendid booty to their own capital of Ayuthia…The Thais’ idea of costume, however, was different from that of the Khmers.
 They were people originating from the cold north in Yunnan, and were used to wear a lot of clothes.”

 In 1968, Frederick P. Munson (et al.) wrote of the Royal Ballet of Cambodia:

 "The costumes and crowns used by the Cambodian palace dancers show an unmistakable Thai influence, but there is one notable exception.
 Every item of jewelry worn by the dancers is authentic.
 The bracelets and anklets are gold studded with precious stones, and the crowns for male roles are of beaten gold and weigh as much as 5 pounds.
 When not in use the costumes and jewelry are kept in a museum in the palace."